aws/sagemaker-rl-container/README.rst

 License
 -------

 This library is licensed under the Apache 2.0 License.

+Note: Specific license for Toolkits/Frameworks, if any, can be found in <toolkit>/docker/LICENSE or in the Framework's image